jandrel/leaflet-tutorial/README.md

 # leaflet-tutorial
 Files for use in LEADR tutorial.
 The [Leaflet JS library can be found here](http://leafletjs.com/download.html).
 Sign up for a [Mapbox account here](https://mapbox.com).
 Leaflet has a [quick start guide](http://leafletjs.com/examples/quick-start/).
 Leaflet's more complete [documentation is here](http://leafletjs.com/reference-1.3.0.html).
 ## Fork this repo
-## Set this repo's Pages branch to "master"
+## Set your forked repo's Pages branch to "master"
-## Edit index.html add a ine below the paragraph
+## Edit index.html to add a ine below the paragraph
 ```html
 <div id="map-here" style="height: 400px"></div>
   ```